RI-SE/smirk/docs/System Requirements Specification.md

 ![GSN-ML-Safety_Reqts_Argument_Pattern](/docs/figures/gsn-ml_safety_reqts_argument_pattern.png) <a name="gsn-ml_safety_reqts_argument"></a>

 The top claim is that system safety requirements that have been allocated to the ML component are satisfied by the model that is developed (G2.1).
 This is demonstrated through considering explicit ML safety requirements defined for the ML model [H].
 The argument approach is a refinement strategy translating the allocated safety requirements into two concrete ML safety requirements (S2.1) provided as context (C2.1).
-Justification J2.1 explains how we allocated safety requirements to the ML componenent as part of the system safety process, including the hazard and risk analysis.
+Justification J2.1 explains how we allocated safety requirements to the ML component as part of the system safety process, including the hazard and risk analysis.

 Strategy 2.1 is refined into two subclaims about the validity of the ML safety requirements corresponding to false negatives and false positives, respectively.
-Furthermore, a third subclaim concearns the satisfaction of those requirements.
+Furthermore, a third subclaim concerns the satisfaction of those requirements.
 G2.2 focuses on the ML safety requirement SYS-ML-REQ1, i.e., that the nominal functionality of the object detection system shall be satisfactory.
 G2.2 is considered in the context of the ML data (C2.2) and the ML model (C2.3), which in turn are supported by the ML Data Argument Pattern [R] and the ML Learning Argument Pattern [W].
 The argumentation strategy (S2.2) builds on two subclaims related to two types of safety requirements with respect to safety-related outputs, i.e., performance requirements (G2.5 in context of C2.4) and robustness requirements (G2.6 in context of C2.5).
 The satisfaction of both G2.5 and G2.6 are addressed by the ML Verification Argument Pattern [BB].
 G2.3 focuses on the ML safety requirement SYS-ML-REQ2, i.e., that the object detection component shall reject input that does not resemble the training data to avoid false positives.
-G2.3 are again considered in the context of the ML data (C2.2) and the ML model (C2.3).
+G2.3 is again considered in the context of the ML data (C2.2) and the ML model (C2.3).
 For SMIRK, the solution is the safety cage architecture (Sn2.1) developed  in the SMILE research program (Henriksson et al., 2021), further described in the [Machine Learning Component Specification](</docs/ML Component Specification.md#4-safety-cage-architecture>).

-Subclaim G2.4 states that the ML safety requirements are a valid devlopment of the allocated system safety requirements.
+Subclaim G2.4 states that the ML safety requirements are a valid development of the allocated system safety requirements.
 The justification (J2.2) is that the requirements have been validated in cross-organizational workshops within the SMILE3 research project.
-We provide evidence through ML Safety Requirements Validation Results [J] originiating in a Fagan inspection (Sn2.2).
+We provide evidence through ML Safety Requirements Validation Results [J] originating in a Fagan inspection (Sn2.2).

 # 8 ML Safety Requirements Validation Results [J]
 The SMILE project conducted a [Fagan inspection](https://en.wikipedia.org/wiki/Fagan_inspection) of the ML safety requirements, i.e., a formal inspection consisting of the steps 1) Planning, 2) Overview, 3) Preparation, 4) Inspection meeting, 5) Rework, and 6) Follow-up.
 The Fagan inspection targeted the entire SRS.

 1. Planning: The authors prepared the SRS and invited the required reviewers to an inspection meeting.
-1. Overview: During one of the regular project meetings, the lead authors explained the fundamental stucture of the SRS to the reviewers.
+1. Overview: During one of the regular project meetings, the lead authors explained the fundamental structure of the SRS to the reviewers.
 The SRS inspection checklist was also introduced.
 Reviewers were also assigned particular inspection perspectives based on their individual expertise.
 All information was repeated in an email, as not all reviewers were present at the meeting.
 1. Preparation: All reviewers conducted an individual inspection of the SRS, noting any questions, issues, and required improvements.
 1. Inspection meeting: After sufficient time for the individual inspections, the lead authors and all reviewers met for a virtual meeting.
 The entire document was discussed, and the findings from the independent inspections were compared.
 All issues were compiled in an inspection protocol.
 1. Rework: The lead authors updated the SRS according to the inspection protocol.